The-OpenROAD-Project-Attic/ioPlacer/README.md

 - **defFile** : Path to the DEF file
 - **output** : Directory where all the logs, RePlAce files and final DEFs will be stored
 - **defName** : Name of the DEF file, without .def extension.
 It is used to correctly handle with RePlAce output directories.
+- **hasIoPlace** : Boolean to indicate if DEF have previous pin placement

 This script implement a loop with RePlAce and ioPlacer, as shown bellow: